ThatSINEWAVE/Malicious-URLs-DB/README.md

 ## Included Files:

-- `Tool/exporter_script.py`: Simple tool that allows me to convert excel sheets to the JSON format in this repo.
+- `Tool/exporter_script.py`: This Python script extracts data from an Excel file (`ExporterSheet.xlsx`) and converts it into JSON format, populating the `Compromised-Discord-Accounts.json` file with details of compromised accounts found over time.

-- `Compromised-Discord-Accounts.json`: This JSON file contains the full list of details and info about all the compromised accounts I have personally found over time.
+- `Compromised-Discord-Accounts.json`: This JSON file contains the full list of details and info about all the compromised accounts found over time.
 Most of the compromised accounts in this list were used / are actively used in phishing campaigns.

+- `index.html`: HTML file for displaying the data in a table format.

+- `script.js`: JavaScript file for loading and rendering the JSON data into the HTML table, with sorting and sticky navigation functionality.

+- `styles.css`: CSS file for styling the HTML elements.

 <div align="center">